AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/1_Core/Topologies/Or/Assignment/tc.rst

-**Check MCDC on "A or else B"**

-Check MCDC on "A or else B"
-on the RHS of an Assignment statement.
+**MCDC on "A or else B" used on the RHS of an Assignment statement**